JackEdTaylor/expra-wise25/lecture/general/CoC.md

 ## **Enforcement**
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Organizers and presenters are also subject to the anti-harassment policy.
 In particular, they should not use sexualized images, activities, or other material.
-Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 ## **Reporting**
 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to the organizers either in person or by email.